On the Mediating Field in a Conformally Transformed Einstein Equation: Theory

-Here, the conformal factor $\Omega^2$ is defined as $\exp{(Q)}$, where $Q$ is a quantum mechanical quantity known as the quantum potential \cite{BohmI,BohmII,Carroll2005,*RCarroll2007}.
-Here $Q$ is contained within the constraint equation, which can be obtained by similarly varying the action (Eq.1) with respect to $\lambda$
+The quantum mechanical behavior of the matter field can therefore fully be described by two real fields $\rho$ and $S$, along with the yet undefined equation of motion for $\lambda$.
+In the limit of $\lambda\to\rho$, $f(\lambda,\rho)=0$ and one attains the usual Hamilton-Jacobi equation for a Klein-Gordon field.
+It is therefore apparent that without constraining the conformal factor, the Noether current corresponding to the continuity equation (Eq.~(\ref{ContinuityEq})) is not conserved and, as a result, the field could arbitrarily dissipate energy in a non-unitary manner.
+Imposing a constraint within such a scalar-tensor action can therefore be argued to be of important physical significance.
+The meaning of $\lambda$ is worthwhile to explore.
+In this article, the Lagrangian multiplier $\lambda$ is interpreted as a mediator between the energy density of the scalar field and the stress-energy tensor of Einstein's equation.
+In varying the action with respect to $\lambda$, one obtains the exponential prescription of the conformal factor

-This constraint equation is particularly interesting since we are identifying a purely geometrical quantity $\Omega$ with a quantum mechanical descriptor.
-Similarly, the variation of the action with respect to the metric tensor ${g}_{\mu \nu}$ generates the modified Einstein equation
+This constraint equation is particularly interesting since we are identifying a purely geometrical quantity $\Omega^2$ with a quantum mechanical descriptor.
+As exemplified in Eq.~(\ref{CnstrFieldEq1}), the dynamical behavior of $\lambda$ can only be acquired in considering the metric dependence of the constraint.
+In varying the action with respect to $\Omega$, one obtains an equation of motion for the scalar curvature $R$